Review by Jamie McNeil

 From start to finish De Vita draws us into an incredible world of castles, monsters and quests.
 De Vita produces all his own art with marvellous attention to detail, the panels lush and vivid.
 A quote describes Massimo as a writer who “defies comics’ traditional clichés, creating unique juxtapositions of drama and comedy, of seriousness and meta-humour.”
 While a dangerous threat always looms there are imaginative solutions within succinct yet clever plots.
 Goofy as the bumbling lead is genius, the artist utilising Goof’s magnificent facial expressions and affable naivety to charming effect.
 Mickey in the support role is no less charming, though Goofy steals the show, knowing he is clearly in over his head and fumbling through with good humour.

 Whether you are a fantasy fan or not, The Ice Sword Saga is worth every one of its five stars and will have you clamouring for more.
-It’s fortunate, then, that The Ice Sword Saga Book Two will be arriving on the shelves in 2020, though only after Donald Duck: The Scandal on the Epoch Express by Mau and Bas Heymans.
+It’s fortunate, then, that The Ice Sword Saga Book Two is also part of the Disney Master series, although the next volume is Donald Duck: The Scandal on the Epoch Express.